TimUnderhay/ngx-panzoom/README.md

 This library deliberately parts with certain received Angular wisdom of using only Angular-ish methods to accomplish things.
 We use native event listeners.
 We apply CSS transforms directly to the DOM.
 But as this library doesn't fit the traditional Angular model, as its purpose is only to apply CSS transforms to a certain part of the DOM, without moving or changing anything else, it has no impact on an application's state (except if the app consumes `modelChanged` observables).
 By using this approach, it is hoped that performance will be maximised.

+# End Of Life
+There are no plans to support ngx-panzoom beyond version 19.
+PR's may still be accepted, though.

+## Version 19 Compatibility
+Version 19 is compatible with Angular 18 and up.
+Assuming Angular's API doesn't significantly change in future releases, this library should continue to function.

-# Version 18 Breaking Changes
+## Version 19 Breaking Changes

 - The `PanZoomConfig` class has been removed.
 Configuration options which were previously set using `PanZoomConfig` should now be bound directly to `ngx-panzoom` in the template.
-- Version 18 adopts a more conventional API approach -- it removes the need to access the API via an observable (this interface has been fully removed).
+- Version 19 adopts a more conventional API approach -- it removes the need to access the API via an observable (this interface has been fully removed).
 One need only use `viewChild` or `@ViewChild` with a PanZoomComponent selector, or a `#Hash` selector in the template.
 - The `modelChanged` RxJS BehaviorSubject of the `PanZoomConfig` class has been replaced with a standard `modelChange` Angular output.

 See code example for more details.

-## Limited Support -- New Maintainer Needed

-This module is receiving only version updates at this time -- exceptions will be considered for any new issue introduced with the V18 breaking API changes.
-For all other issues, only pull requests will be accepted, or I can consider an ad hoc support contract.
-I can be contacted at https://www.linkedin.com/in/timunderhay

-If you would like to take over as maintainer, please contact me directly on LinkedIn.

 ## Demo

-As of version 18, the demo app is part of this repository, under `projects/demo-app`.
+As of version 19, the demo app is part of this repository, under `projects/demo-app`.
 Click [here](https://TimUnderhay.github.io/ngx-panzoom)

 ## Features